-HSRs represent their work group by raising, monitoring and resolving health and safety matters with their employer [called PCBU in WHS laws].
-Its important to remember that HSRs are not expected to be the experts - the role is one of representation, consultation and communication.
+HSRs are there to represent their fellow workers by raising, monitoring and resolving health and safety matters with their employer (also called PCBU in WHS laws).

-See summaries of the basic health and safety rights and obligations in state and territory health and safety laws [are a guide only].
+Below are summaries of basic rights and obligations found in state and territory health and safety laws:

-- Work Health and Safety Act in ACT, NT, NSW, Queensland, Tasmania, ComCare, South Australia
+- Work Health and Safety Act in ACT, NT, NSW, QLD, TAS, SA and ComCare

 - Victorian OHS Act

 These should only be used as a guide.

 Health and safety laws are clear that employers/PCBUs must consult with workers and their HSRs on health and safety matters in the workplace.
 We hope that on most occasions this consultation is done in a fair and open manner.

 If consultation doesn't end in a solution, your HSR may need to indicate to management that there is a disagreement.

 These pro forma may be useful if that happens: